This post was first published on February 8, 2021, and was updated on July 13, 2023.

 How to prevent a sewer backup in your basement?

-Don’t flush down the drain line
+What not to flush down the drain line

 - Coffee grinds (put in green bin or garden)

 - Do not pour grease down the drain.
-For bacon grease, fats, or cooking oils, use a separate container until it congeals, then wipe up with a paper towel and put into green bin or garbage.
+For bacon grease, fats, or cooking oils, use a separate container until it congeals, then wipe up with a paper towel and put it into green bin or the garbage.

 - Don’t flush paper towels, wipes (even if it says they’re flushable), diapers, cigarette butts, or feminine products down the toilet.

-- Use garbage disposal correctly – run water before and after use to wash food waste away.
+- Use the garbage disposal correctly – run water before and after use to wash food waste away.

 Direct water away from your house